ThinkParQ/beegfs-csi-driver/docs/usage.md

 As an administrator, I want to make a directory within an existing BeeGFS file system available to be mounted by multiple users and/or workloads.
-This directory probably contains a large, commonly used data set that I don't want to see copied to multiple locations within my file system.
+This directory probably contains a large, commonly used dataset that I don't want to see copied to multiple locations within my file system.
 I plan to manage the volume's lifecycle and I don't want it cleaned up automatically.

-As a user, I want to consume an existing data set in my workload.
+As a user, I want to consume an existing dataset in my workload.

 In the Kubernetes static provisioning workflow, an administrator manually creates a PV and PVC representing an existing BeeGFS file system directory.